 How to download multiple photos from iCloud

 This is a pain!
-At some point (we think around the end of 2016), Apple took away the option to multi-select images in Photos on iCloud.com, so it's no longer possible to us Shift-click to select more than one and then download them all at once.
+At some point (we think around the end of 2016), Apple took away the option to multi-select images in Photos on iCloud.com, so it's no longer possible to use Shift-click to select more than one and then download them all at once.

 Open Photos and you'll see largely the same interface we got in iCloud.com.
-However, you'll quickly notice that if you click on one image, then Shift-click another, the app will select both images and any in between in the listing.
+However, you'll quickly notice that if you click on one image, then Shift-click another, the app will select both images plus any in between in the listing.
 Better still, if you want to download the lot, you can use Cmd + A to select all.
 (Shift-click and Cmd + A are both useless in the iCloud.com version of Photos.)

-Select the multiple photos you want to download and drag them to a folder on your desktop (or just the desktop, although this will could get messy).
+Select the multiple photos you want to download and drag them to a folder on your desktop (or just the desktop, although this could get messy).
 You'll see a green plus sign and a red number, which shows how many photos are about to be saved to your Mac.